-HMRC - OT05515 - Royalty Payable
+HMRC - OT05515 - PRT: Royalty - Royalty Payable

 PRT Royalty was abolished with effect from 1 January 2003.

 The amount of royalty payable for a period for the purposes of the computation of the licence debit or credit is the amount shown the Return under OTA75\SCH2\PARA2(3)(a) which in turn is the amount shown as payable in the Return made to the Secretary of State (the statement of value).
 This means that the figure taken is that shown on the SOV (or other Return) made to LB Oil & Gas and submitted at the same time as the PRT1 for the period.
 No account will be taken of any subsequent amendments of the payable figure on the SOV for whatever reason those amendments are made.
 Such adjustments will eventually be reflected in alterations to the actual amounts paid in subsequent periods and by that means come into the licence debit or credit computation.